rupali-codes/LinksHub/CONTRIBUTING.md

   - `name`: Name of the site

-  - `Description`: A brief description of what the site does
+  - `description`: A brief description of what the site does
   - `URL`: Add a valid URL of the site
   - `Category`: Choose an existing category or create a new one following the instructions mentioned above.
   - `subcategory`: Choose an existing subcategory or create a new one following the instructions mentioned above.